This goes beyond mere numbers. The political climate in Jamaica is gaining heat!

 Conflict, violence, and isolation are the inevitable results of policies that further restrict the upward mobility of people and raise the risk of health problems, according to experts.

-Tango requires two people to maintain its rich stance, dance, history, and culture.
+Tango needs two individuals to sustain its rich posture, dance, history, and culture.

 Yes, these things happen in a capitalist system, but how should they be balanced?”

-Nothing will prevent sand from being gently swept beneath their feet unless concerned citizens hold elected officials and even powerful environmental groups accountable.
+Nothing will stop sand from being gently pushed beneath their feet unless concerned residents hold political authorities and even powerful environmental groups responsible.

-Even though I do not have a vote on any proposed project’s next phase, nor will I have any financial stake in these contracts, I believe that environmental and social policies may coexist in harmony provided they are balanced and beneficial to everybody.
+Even though I will not have a vote on the next phase of any proposed project, nor will I have a financial stake in these contracts, I believe that environmental and social policies may coexist in harmony as long as they are balanced and beneficial to all.

 “My island don’t sell out,” said Burning Spear, one of Jamaica’s favorite reggae stars, in a song.
-I believe the Lyrics traverse many oceans, mountains, rivers, and hills.
+I believe the Lyrics traverse many oceans, mountains, rivers, and hills across the world.

 I’m still hoping that the sun will shine once the clouds have passed.